Hand & Power Tools Training & Certification

-Our Hand & Power Tools safety training course is regulation-compliant, and our online version fulfills OSHA’s classroom training requirement.
+Our Hand & Power Tools safety training course is regulation-aligned, and our online version fulfills OSHA’s classroom training requirement.
 Each class contains sections on the different types of guards, handles and switches, cutting ad fastening tools, and common hazards to watch for, and more.).

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required.